 - Audit trails

 - Document collaboration

-ECM in layman term is an Office Assistant, able to on its own identify the content within a document and know- who, where, and when to send it.
+ECM is an office assistant, able to identify the content of a document and know when to send it.

-Document Management Systems are intended to control the life cycle of documents.
-This includes document, creation, accessibility, and retention.
+Document Management Systems are intended to control the life cycle of documents, including document creation, accessibility and retention.

-Whereas DMS is your digital filing cabinet, and an ECM system is your Office Assistant.
+Document Management System (DMS) is your digital filing cabinet and Enterprise Content Management System (ECM) is your Office Assistant.

 Common DMS Features:

 DMS vs. ECM- The Differences Between the two document tools